androidStern/testing-bun/docs/job-application-flow-spec.md

 │                        POSTER NOTIFICATION                                  │
 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                             │
+│   EVERY application triggers a notification to the poster:                  │ │                                                                             │
 │   On first application for a job:                                           │ │                                                                             │
 │   SMS (or email if on file):                                                │